quynkk1/mainme/README.md

-# mainme
+# This is my main profile.
 Some information about me.
+Story, Projects, ...
+I will upload and work in there :3